earthbound19/Ansible_for_Spotify/README.md

 # Why?

-Because I like to have absolute control of what music I try, and try _a lot_ of music, with _a lot_ of playlists, and these hotkeys help me burn through music I don't like likety-split, and find and listen to music I do like faster.
+Because I like to have absolute control of what music I try (instead of relying on nebulous, undefinable AI features--although those have found me many things I love), and try _a lot_ of music, with _a lot_ of playlists, and these hotkeys help me burn through music I don't like likety-split, and find and listen to music I do like faster.